Pain, Pain, Go Away – The Chronic Pain of Lupus

 Be Heard – Give Voice to Your Pain

 It goes without saying that it’s important that you are heard and understood when you discuss your pain and related symptoms with your healthcare professional.
-You want to make sure you do not leave anything out and that you are accurate in describing your discomfort.
-Once again, it’s time to be your own best advocate!
+Make sure not leave anything out and be as accurate as possible in describing the discomfort.
+Once again, it is time to be your own best advocate!

-It helps to into your office visit well organized and prepared with exactly what you want to say.
-A study conducted in Sweden in 2012 noted that individuals with lupus and pain often do not feel taken care of by their health care providers.
-This makes it even more important that you take a very strategic and thoughtful approach when speaking about your symptoms.
-Here is a list of things to consider when getting ready to discuss your concerns at your next appointment:
+It helps to be well organized for office visits and be prepared with exactly what you want to say ahead of time.
+A study conducted in Sweden noted that individuals with lupus and pain often do not feel taken care of by their health care providers.
+This makes it even more important to take a very strategic and thoughtful approach when describing symptoms.
+Here is a list of things to consider when getting ready for a medical appointment:

 - Describe exactly where you felt the discomfort, and if it is steady or comes and goes.